anaflv/planner/README.md

 # UFABC Courses Planner

-This is an app to help UFABC students to plan their course progressions.
+This is an app to help UFABC students to plan which classes they should take next.
 This project uses functional programming in Racket.